iot-unimore/verse/docs/display_path.md

 This tool is located under "verse/tools/bin" folder and its purpose is to show an interactive plot of a pre-defined path file.

 ## syntax
-The sintax of this command has the following options:
+The syntax of this command has the following options:

 ```
 ./display_path.py -h